sandeeppanda92/aib-data/md/staking-index.md

 ## Hard spoon

 A hard spoon occurs when a new cryptocurrency is minted by replicating the account balances of an existing cryptocurrency.
 In our case, we are [hard spooning Ethereum](https://blog.cosmos.network/introducing-the-hard-spoon-4a9288d3f0df<Paste>) by taking the account balances of existing Ethereum holders and mirroring those values.
-This means that ETH holders will have their coins replicated in this EVM zone and will be redeemable as fee tokens—Photons—within [Ethermint](https://ethermint.zone).
+This means that ETH holders will have their coins replicated in this EVM zone and will be redeemable as fee tokens--Photons--within [Ethermint](https://ethermint.zone).

 After launch, Atom holders will be able to vote on the hard spoon, specifically: